 COVID-19 Information and Resources

 It's normal to not feel normal during these times of stress and uncertainty.
-The Coronavirus pandemic has significant implications for our mental wellbeing and it's very important that we take care of ourselves, especially under the strain of altered routines in lockdown.
+The coronavirus pandemic has significant implications for our mental wellbeing and it's very important that we take care of ourselves, especially under the strain of altered routines in lockdown.

 Seeking psychological support is considered essential medical care.
 At this time, PSYCS is able to offer telehealth video-conferencing or masked in-person sessions.
+Please click here to download our COVID safety plan.

 General CBT Resources